gdadlaney/DHDE/README.md

 # Data-Exchange-Platform
 A Healthcare Data Exchange Platform that enables exchange of CCDAs over EHRs using blockchains.
+Since, the data is exchanged in a decentralized way, any EHR from any location can join the exchange network.